Who We Are

 - Emmett G. Price III

 Emmett G. Price III is a musician, educator, ordained minister, and consultant, widely known for his cutting edge research on bridging the generational divide.
-He is an Associate Professor of Music and African American Studies at Northeastern University, where he also serves as Chair of the Department of African American Studeis.
+He is an Associate Professor of Music at Northeastern University, and was formerly Chair of Northeastern's Department of African American Studeis.
 A highly regarded authority on Black Music of the United States (African American Music), Emmett is a noted broadcast and print media expert on topics including jazz, youth culture, hip hop culture, and the intersections of music and sports.
 His comments are frequently cited in newspapers and media outlets nationwide and abroad.

 Emmett is the author of Hip Hop Culture: a reference handbook (ABC-CLIO, 2006) and the editor-in-chief of Journal of Popular Music Studies, the academic journal of the International Association for the Study of Popular Music - United States Branch (IASPM-US).
 His work has appeared in African American Review, American Music, Ethnomusicology, International Jazz Archives Journal, GIA Quarterly: A Liturgical Music Journal, NOTES: Quarterly Journal of the Music Library Association, the Boston Herald, and online at www.allaboutjazz.com, where he was a columnist for the internationally acclaimed website for two years with his research-based column, Jazzology 300.
 Emmett also serves as the executive editor for the Encyclopedia of African American Music, a 3-volume comprehensive resource published by Greenwood Press.